 How is it that an executive coach still has time to play tarot cards and fly aerial trapeze?

 “I don’t really believe in work-life balance, says Teri Citterman.
 “I believe in being purposeful about the work we do.
-The key is to get up super early and get shit done.
+The key is to get up super early and get [stuff] done.
 People that get up early win board games.”

 Citterman is the CEO and founder of Talonn, an executive coaching firm that helps clients identify their strengths and develop strategies to maximize their leadership potential.